ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Receive also takes an optional maxLength argument, the maximum size (in bytes of data) Message the application is currently prepared to receive.
 The default value for maxLength is infinite.
-If an incoming Message is larger than the minimum of this size and the maximum non-partial Message size on receive for the Connection's Protocol Stack, it will be received as a partial Message.
+If an incoming Message is larger than the minimum of this size and the maximum Message size on receive for the Connection's Protocol Stack, it will be received as a partial Message.
 Note that maxLength does not guarantee that the application will receive that many bytes if they are available; the interface may return partial Messages